The Age-Old Question

 When you're just beginning your economics degree, you'll quickly come across two very important branches – microeconomics and macroeconomics.
 It's highly likely that you'll study both at some point during your degree, as they are two of the foundational planks of the subject.
 It is also likely, however, that you will have to choose which to take first, prompting the question: which is the best theoretical starting point for your studies?

 Having just started out, this can be a tough question to answer.
 That's why we're going to give you a little run down of each, to help you make the most informed decision possible.
 So let's begin.

 Before making any decisions about which classes to take, you need to understand what each subject refers to.
-Microeconomics is the study of economic systems on a small scale – meaning that it is about the way which economic theories play out when they are applied to an individual, a group, or a company.
-For example, microeconomics in practice would include the study of supply and demand for a particular product or service, or examination of how a particular piece of legislation would effect a business who operated in that area.
+Microeconomics is the study of economic systems on a small scale; how economic theories play out when they are applied to an individual, a group, or a company.
+Macroeconomics, on the other hand, looks at entire markets or economies of countries or the world.

 The relevance of microeconomics and macroeconomics to economics in general